Chris Castor

-Christopher David "Chris" Castor (born April 13, 1960) is a former professional American football player who played wide receiver for the Seattle Seahawks.
-Castor also played college football at Duke University and was named to the 2014 ACC Football Legends Class.
+Christopher David Castor (born April 13, 1960) is an American former professional football player who was a wide receiver for the Seattle Seahawks of the National Football League (NFL).
+Castor also played college football for the Duke Blue Devils and was named to the 2014 ACC Football Legends Class.
 He is known as one of the fastest players of his time.

 Early life

 Castor was born in Burlington, North Carolina, but grew up in Cary, North Carolina and graduated from Cary High School in 1978.
 He played football at both West Cary Junior High School and Cary High School, as well as track at Cary High School where he excelled at high hurdles, long jump, and sprinting.

 Duke University

 Castor received a football scholarship for Duke University where he established the single-season record for average yards per reception (20.70) in 1982, He also caught 46 passes for 952 yards and 13 touchdowns during his senior year at Duke, becoming the ACC Player of the Year and a second-team All-America selection by the Associated Press.

+Castor also competed on the Duke Blue Devils track and field team.
+He earned All-American status by running the 400 m leg of their 4th-place distance medley relay team at the 1981 NCAA Indoor Track and Field Championships.